AJarombek/saints-xctf-infrastructure/acm/README.md

 ### Overview

 Module which creates HTTPS certificates for both `saintsxctf.com` and `dev.saintsxctf.com`.
+Wildcard certificates are used for both the dev website and `www` prefixed domains.

 ### Files